pMakerHouse/woody-the-snake/README.md

 Woody is a fun and interactive Discord bot inspired by the Chinese New Year.
 He’s a friendly snake who uses snake-like phonetics, cracks jokes, and spreads festive joy.
 Woody responds to mentions in Discord channels and can generate unique replies using AI-powered responses.

+This bot was made for the $WOODY coin

 ---

 ## **Features**